OpenTermsArchive/contrib-versions/Evernote/Terms of Service.md

 When you use the Evernote service to send Work Chat messages to an email address, to a telephone number via SMS, or through a social media account (e.g., Facebook or LinkedIn) that has not been linked to an Evernote account, Evernote sends such messages on your behalf, and we are relying on your representation to us that you have a direct relationship with the recipient(s) and that you are respecting the legal rights of the recipient(s) not to receive certain kinds of messages (such as harassing messages, unsolicited commercial messages, and unwanted SMS messages).
 Whenever you send any kind of message to a third party via Work Chat, you represent and warrant to Evernote that you are acting within the law and that you have prior consent from the recipient to send them such a message.

-Are There Rules About What I Can Do On The Evernote Service?
+Are There Rules about What I Can Do on the Evernote Service?

 Yes.
 Your use of the Service must be in accordance with these Terms.
 When it comes to your use of the Service, you agree that you are responsible for your own conduct and all conduct under your account.
 This means all Content – such as text, images, software, videos and anything else you can think of, no matter what the form or technical structure (collectively, “Content”) – created, transmitted, stored or displayed in your account, is your sole responsibility as the person who created the Content or introduced it into the Service.
 This applies whether the Content is kept private, shared or transmitted using the Service or any third party application or services integrated with the Evernote service.
 Our User Guidelines provide more specific details regarding prohibited conduct on the Service.
-If we find that any shared Content in your account violates our Terms of Service (including by violating another person’s intellectual property rights), we reserve the right to unshare or take down such content.
+If we find that any shared Content in your account violates our Terms of Service (including by violating another person’s intellectual property rights), we reserve the right to un-share or take down such content.

-Will Evernote Look At My Content?
+Will Evernote Employees Look at My Content?

-Your privacy in your Content is a paramount concern for us, and we hope that we never need to examine anyone’s Content.
+Your privacy in your Content is a paramount concern for us, and we hope that Evernote employees never need to examine anyone’s Content.
 However, there are limited circumstances in which we may have the need to review part or all of your Content, as discussed in our Privacy Policy.

 Will Anyone Else See My Content?

 Except as described here and in our Privacy Policy, unless you elect to enable others to view or have access to the Content you submit to the Service, no one else should see your Content without your consent.
-Of course, if you do elect to publish or share any portion of your Content by placing it into one or more Shared Notebooks, sending a Note to another, or sharing your Account Information with another person, then you would be enabling each of those permitted users of a Shared Notebook or recipient of the Notes or Account Information to access, use, display, perform, distribute and modify your Content (subject to any understandings or agreements you and such users may work out without Evernote’s involvement).
+Of course, if you share your Account Information with another person, or if you elect to use any of the Service’s sharing or collaboration features to share Content (“Collaboration Features”), then the shared Content would no longer be private to you.
+For example, by publishing or sharing any portion of your Content by placing it into one or more Shared Notebooks, or sending a Note to another, then you would be enabling each of those permitted users of a Shared Notebook or recipient of the Notes or Account Information to access, use, display, perform, distribute and modify your Content (subject to any understandings or agreements you and such users may work out without Evernote’s involvement).
 In addition, Evernote enables you to use a variety of third party services and applications that interact with the Service and your Content, and you should review the access rights you provide to those services or applications, as you may enable them to access or extract your Content through your agreements with those parties.
 More information on the nature of these permissions may be found here.

-I’m Guessing Evernote Has Some Rights Relating To The Service?
+I’m Guessing Evernote Has Some Rights Relating to the Service?

 We do.
 They’re described here: